 Reverse Osmosis (RO) Filtration System is one of the most effective water filtration methods available and it is simply the process of osmosis in reverse.
 While osmosis does not require energy to occur, Reverse Osmosis would require energy to complete the process.
 In reverse osmosis, there is a semi-permeable membrane that forces water through while leaving out contaminants like dissolved salts, organics, bacteria, pyrogens, and more.

-Reverse Osmosis makes desalination, the process of removing salt from seawater, possible.
+Reverse Osmosis System makes desalination, the process of removing salt from seawater, possible.
 It also helps to remove up to 92% of contaminants from the water supply.
 With this, you can save money from buying bottled water, when you can simply have a reverse osmosis filter system in your home that works.
-Reverse Osmosis can also be used for recycling and wastewater treatments.
 This would help improve health and the quality of life and also prevent damage to some appliances in the home.

 Stages of How RO Systems Work